rust-lang/rust/src/doc/rustc-dev-guide/src/compiletest.md

 which takes no arguments, followed by the `failure-status` header command, which takes a single argument (which, in this case is a value of 1).
-`failure-status` is instructing `compiletest` to expect a failure status of 1 (rather than the current Rust default of 101 at the time of this writing).
-The header command and the argument list (if present) are typically separated by a
+`failure-status` is instructing `compiletest` to expect a failure status of 1 (rather than the current Rust default of 101).
+The header command and the argument list (if present) are typically separated by a colon:
-colon:

 ```rust,ignore
 // must-compile-successfully